miheerdew/delayed-admin/Readme.md

 A tool for administrators to (temporarily) drop admin privileges - to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com), [etc.](https://github.com/miheerdew/delayed-admin/wiki/Tools), on themselves!

 Currently it just works on my MacOS Sierra, but should be extensible to other Unix like systems too.
 The aim would be to create a tool like [abmindicate](http://www.pluckeye.net/abmindicate.html) for MacOS/Unix.

 Feel free to open a pull request if you have any suggestions/feedback.

 ## Warning
-This project is still a prototype.
+**This project is still a prototype.
 Only follow these instructions if you know what you are doing.
 There might be a possibility of locking yourself out of admin privilages.
-To prevent this, keep an additional administrators access.
+To prevent this, make another administrator account.**

 ## How does it work?